charlesrouge/Sustainable-water-resource-systems-module/1-Solutions/README.md

 => Matlab file “water_balance_basic” contains the first version of the reservoir water balance.

-=> Matlab file “water_balance_inter” contains the second version of the reservoir water balance.

-=> Matlab file “water_balance_final” contains the third and final version of the reservoir water balance.
+=> Matlab file “water_balance_final” contains the enhanced version of the reservoir water balance.